hcilabwvu/superturker/README.md

 ## Code

-You can find the code of the Goohle Chrome extension on this [link](https://github.com/hcilabwvu/superturker/tree/master/extension)
+You can find the code of the Google Chrome extension on this [link](https://github.com/hcilabwvu/superturker/tree/master/extension)

 You can find the code of the server side code on this [link](https://github.com/hcilabwvu/superturker/tree/master/server)

+## Data

+Please complete [this form](https://research.hcilab.ml/agreement_st.docx), sign it and send it to the email addresses indicated in the form.
+We will send you a temporary link to your email with an anonymized version of the dataset.

 ## Citation